 - can design circuits using basic logic gates

-- can work use different number representations
+- can use different number representations

 - can explain the functionality of the components of a processor

-- understands the different types of processors
+- can distinguish the different types of processors

 - can write assembly programs